Skincare

 • CeraVe Daily Moisturizing Lotion

-apply immediately after your first post-tan shower while skin is still damp. keeps your tan fading evenly instead of peeling off in patches.
+apply right after your first post-tan shower while skin is still damp. keeps your tan fading evenly instead of peeling off in patches.